jamesfallon99/CA400/README.md

 # CA400
-DCU Final Year Project - MyTrip - 75%
+DCU Final Year Project - MyTrip

+Final Grade: 75%

 MyTrip is a web application that uses machine learning algorithms to recommend users with points of interest, attractions and restaurants in a city they are interested in travelling to.
 The goal of the project is to improve the experience of travelling in a city you know nothing about.
 The app displays recommendations to the user in their desired location based off of their interests.

 Accurate recommendations are calculated using the following methods:

 Collaborative Filtering

   -Matrix factorisation

 Sentiment Analysis

   -Natural language processing

 Collaborative Filtering: